-Chipotle in Adobo – Chipotle in adobo sauce comes in a can and contains chipotle peppers and a flavorful red sauce.
+Chipotle in Adobo – Chipotle in Adobo sauce comes in a can and contains chipotle peppers and a flavorful red sauce.
 (And in case you are wondering, a chipotle pepper is a ripe jalapeno that has been dried and smoked).
-And let me tell you, if you have never tried chipotle in adobo sauce before, it is SPICY.
+First, a bit of warning.
+If you have never tried chipotle in adobo sauce before, it is SPICY.
 A little bit goes a very long way.
-Start with adding 1 teaspoon of the sauce from the can to your chili and then if you want more heat, add a bit more.
+Start by adding 1 teaspoon of the sauce from the can to your chili and then if you want more heat, add a bit more.

-- If spiciness isn’t your thing but you still want a smoky flavor, omit the chipotle and add a little extra smoked paprika, or a little bit of liquid smoke.
+- If spiciness isn’t your thing but you still want a smoky flavor, omit the chipotle and add a little extra smoked paprika or a little bit of liquid smoke.

 - If you want to use home-canned beans or tomatoes, substitute a pint jar for each can called for in the recipe.

-- I like to serve the chili with cornbread and a choice of toppings like shredded cheese, sliced avocado, toasted pumpkin seeds and sour cream.
+- I like to serve the chili with cornbread and a choice of toppings like shredded cheese, sliced avocado, toasted pumpkin seeds, and sour cream.

-*This post may contain affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.Print
+*As an Amazon Associate I earn from qualifying purchases.
+This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.Print